Our plans for a community owned power system for Sark.

 How are we going to raise the capital?

-The objective is to raise the capital from debt-based sources so that the island can retain ownership and control of the system.
+The objective is to raise the capital from grants and debt-based sources so that the island can retain ownership and control of the system.
+Investment will only go ahead if affordable without a significant increase in electricity bills.

 Electricity price implications